In September 2021 NeoMam Studios turned ten. We didn’t make a big deal out of it but it was actually a huge milestone for our business.

 Check out this project: https://thetoyzone.com/the-most-popular-toys-in-the-world

 There is another reason why this is a project to remember: it was the first time Ed worked directly with the design team as their lead.
 He took over the final stretch of the project, making sure the maps were the best that they could be.
-December was the month Ed took over the design team lead seat, and it’s been a pleasure to see him transition into this role.
+December was the month Ed took over the design team lead seat, and it’s been fantastic to see him transition into this role.

 This was the last campaign of 2021.
 The team has just started promoting these maps, so it’s too soon to say if they will be the huge success we envision.